-If the court initially suspended some or all of the defendant's prison sentence (execution of sentence suspended - ESS) and subsequently revokes probation, the court can impose the original prison sentence or any lesser sentence permitted inside the original guideline box.
-The sentence imposed, including any credit for time served, cannot be less than the bottom of the original guideline range.
-For an ISS sentence, the court can impose any sentence permitted inside the original guideline box.
+If the court initially suspended part or all of a defendant's prison sentence (execution of sentence suspended - ESS) and subsequently revokes probation, the court can impose the original prison sentence or any lesser sentence permitted inside the original guideline box.
+If the sentence imposed, including any credit for time served, is less than the bottom of the original Guideline range, it would not be compliant with the Guidelines.19 For an ISS sentence, the court can impose any sentence permitted inside the original guideline box.

-Section 3.4 describes how a probationary sentence is imposed at the initial sentencing hearing to be compliant with the Sentencing Guidelines.
+Section 3.4 describes how a probationary sentence is imposed at the initial sentencing to be compliant with the Sentencing Guidelines.
 The court has four options:

 - a.
-In a light gray (yellow) box, the court must impose a prison sentence within the range in the box and can suspend all of it (ESS all -- probation). - b.
-In a light gray (yellow) or dark gray (green) box, the court must impose a prison sentence within the range in the box and can suspend all but 6 months or less of it (ESS some -- short split). - c.
-In any box, the court must impose a sentence within the prison range in the box and can suspend a portion of it so that the time to be served initially is not less than the lower number in the box (ESS some -- long split).
+In a light gray (yellow) box, the court must impose a prison sentence within the range in the box and can suspend all of it and place the defendant on a term of probation (ESS all probation). - b.
+In a light gray (yellow) or dark gray (green) box, the court must impose a prison sentence within the range in the box and can suspend all but 6 months or less of it, followed by a term of probation (ESS some -- short split).

-&lt;sup>17 Although not directly related to the Guidelines, if the court imposes a lesser sentence than it imposed originally and intends the defendant to receive credit for time served, the Judgment and Commitment Order must explicitly state the judge's intention.
+19 Although not directly related to the Guidelines, if the court imposes a lesser sentence than it imposed originally and intends the defendant to receive credit for time served, the Judgment and Commitment Order must explicitly state the judge's intention.
 See example 2.
 To remain compliant, the combination of time served and the new sentence cannot be less than the minimum term of incarceration in that box.